udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 ####Course to Prepair: [How to Make an iOS App](https://www.udacity.com/course/how-to-make-an-ios-app--ud607)

 ##Curriculum Length: How long does the whole Nanodegree take?
+The first iOS Developer Nanodegree graduate finished in about 2 months;  this person had significant experience coming in and is a bit of an extreme case.
+The Nanodegree is expected to usually take students between 6 and 12 months, assuming students put in 10 hours a week.
+This isn't something that can be known definitively, though, as the Nanodegree has not been out long enough!

 ##iOS Tools